cocoltre/cocoltre.github.io/aboutus.md

     <p style="margin-top:12px">
       We have the following qualities:
       <br>• We are excellent swimmers
-      <br>•We are extremely loyal to our family
+      <br>• We are extremely loyal to our family
       <br>• We don’t abandon our teammates when the code breaks at 2am
       <br>• We can turn chaos into plots

       What else do you need?
     </p>
   </div>